xnukernel/Multitouch-Aiming/README.md

 # Multitouch
-Multitouch Experiments for Blast App
+Multitouch Experiments in iOS

 Multitouch Experiments
 ===================

-The goal of this experiment is to build a framework with which to handle multi-touches in the Blast app.
+The goal of this experiment is to build a framework with which to handle multi-touches for two finger firing.

 ----------